-Today we’ll show you how to grow a cherry tree!
+Today we’ll show you how to grow a cherry tree from seeds!
 Cherry trees are an exciting plant to have in your own home because they’re so amazingly delicious!
 Unfortunately, a cherry tree will not grow in all regions.
 If you’re thinking on growing a cherry tree, it’s best to do so in USDA zones 5-9.
-This tutorial will show you how to grow a cherry tree from seeds.
+This tutorial will show you how to grow a cherry tree from seed.
 This means you’ll have to eat some cherries!

 How to Grow a Cherry Tree

 Saving the Pits: